bushrakhanali/TS-Node-PROJECTS/README.md

-This is a simple Command Line Calculator bu using Typescript, Node.js and Inquirer.
+This is a simple "Command Line Calculator" by using Typescript, Node.js and Inquirer.